tomwalder/php-gds/README.md

 See the `Schema` class for a list of supported types.

 Take a look at the `examples` folder for a fully operational set of code.

+### Re-indexing ###

+When you change a field from non-indexed to indexed you will need to "re-index" all your existing entities before they will be returned in queries run against that index by Datastore.
+This is due to the way Google update their BigTable indexes.

+I've included a simple example (paginated) re-index script in the examples folder, `reindex.php`.

 ## Pagination ##